KathrynLaing/DQ-Pruning/README.md

 Each data set is presented over three plots.
 The prefix of the PDF identifies which data set it is for (`Binary-Outcomes`,`Binary-Time`, `Multivalued-Outcomes`,`Multivalued-Time`).
 Each data set has three plots, with the title suffixes `-Single`, `-Pairs`, and `-Triples`.
 The `Single` plot shows the performance of the single pruning methods (Rank, Penalty, Suffix Fixing), with all possible leaf prioritisations.
 This plot is given on a log scale to preserve legibility.
 The `Pairs` plot shows the performance of all pairwise combinations (Rank + Penalty, Penalty + Suffix Fixing, Rank + Suffix Fixing), with all possible leaf prioritisations.
 The `Triples` plot shows the performance of the dominance testing functions that use all three pruning measures.
 Some functions appear in multiple plots so that performance can be compared between different plots.

 The shaded areas in the plot represent +/-standard error intervals.
-For a discussion of the variability represented by this interval, we refer you to ARXIV LINK.
+For a discussion of the variability represented by this interval, we refer you to Laing et al. (2018).
 In the `Single` plot, it is the standard error interval of the 'Rank Pruning with Rank + Difference Prioritisation' function.
 In the `Pairs` plot, it is the standard error interval of the 'Rank Pruning + Suffix Fixing with Rank Prioritisation' function.
 In the `Triples` plot, it is the standard error interval of the 'Penalty Pruning + Rank Pruning +Suffix Fixing with Penalty Prioritisation' function.

-For a discussion of these results, please consult ARXIV LINK.
+For a discussion of these results, please consult Laing et al. (2018).
 The additional results presented here (as opposed to in the paper) provide a comparison of the same pruning method when tested with different prioritisation techniques.
 For the functions where prioritisation was allowed to vary, rank prioritsation performs better than penalty prioritisation which in turn performs better than rank + difference prioritisation in the majority of cases.
-This is why, for all such functions, the rank prioritisation case is presented in ARXIV LINK as the optimal prioritisation choice.
+This is why, for all such functions, the rank prioritisation case is presented in Laing et al. (2018) as the optimal prioritisation choice.
 However, this relative performance of the different prioritisations is not always the case.
 Further, the difference made to performance by switching prioritisation method is generally not significant.
 Thus, from these results, we do not feel able to conclude that one prioritisation choice is better than another in general.

 **ACKNOWLEDGEMENTS**\
 The work of K. Laing was supported by a University of Leeds Research Scholarship.
 This work was undertaken on ARC3, part of the High Performance Computing facilities at the University of Leeds, UK.